AgentAsk: Multi-Agent Systems Need to Ask: Prompt

 \section{Prompt}

 The complete instruction used by the clarifier is delineated in Figure~\ref{fig:agentask_prompt_box}.
-It explicitly specifies \textit{when to ask}, \textit{what to ask}, and \textit{whom to ask}, while keeping questions short and cost-aware.
+It explicitly specifies \textit{when to ask}, \textit{what to ask}, and \textit{whom to ask}, while keeping questions short and cost-aware.Due to the inconsistency in the framework, there may be slight differences in the input section of the Prompt, but this does not affect the overall consistency.